Advanced Practice Provider Education

-The Department of Clinical Education supports APNs with a continued series of CME offerings including the Pediatric Pearls educational sessions.
+The Department of Clinical Education supports APPs with a continued series of CME offerings including the Pediatric Pearls educational sessions.
 These sessions offer flexibility and customization of the individual learner's interests.
-Additional sponsored events at Lurie Children's include the biennial APN conference "Advanced Practice Nursing Conference: Impacting the Future of Healthcare" most recently held in 2015 and slated for a return September 16, 2017.
-This conference allows APNs the opportunity to attend a multispecialty conference covering the practice of APN experts at Lurie Children's.
-APNs can also submit an abstract for committee review to be selected as a speaker for a concurrent session or keynote speaker engagement.
-A popular annual conference at Lurie Children's "Little People, Big Problems" is provided by the transport team and is geared toward providers in varied specialties, professional practice settings and also provides APNs the ability to submit an abstract to be chosen as a podium speaker.
+Additional sponsored events at Lurie Children's include the biennial APP conference most recently held in January 2019.
+This conference allows APPs the opportunity to attend a multispecialty conference covering the practice of APP experts at Lurie Children's.
+APPs can also submit an abstract for committee review to be selected as a speaker for a concurrent session or keynote speaker engagement.
+A popular annual conference at Lurie Children's "Little People, Big Problems" is provided by the transport team and is geared toward providers in varied specialties, professional practice settings and also provides APPs the ability to submit an abstract to be chosen as a podium speaker.

 We support and encourage professional development as a part of our culture.

-A Grand Rounds is a monthly educational series that provides continuing nursing and advanced practice nursing education.
-Presenters include Ann & Robert H. Lurie Children's Hospital of Chicago APNs and other employees or affiliates with Lurie Children's.
-Content is required to be evidence based and current knowledge.
+A Grand Rounds is a monthly educational series that provides continuing nursing and advanced practice education.
+Presenters include Ann & Robert H. Lurie Children's Hospital of Chicago APPs and other employees or affiliates with Lurie Children's.
+Content is required to be evidence-based and current knowledge.
 Continuing medical education (CMEs) credits are offered to participants of the lecture series.
-CMEs are secured via the APN Education Committee in coordination with the department of Clinical and Organizational Development.
+CMEs are secured via the APP Education Committee in coordination with the department of Clinical and Organizational Development.
 Remote participation is offered to Lurie affiliated satellite (community) locations.
 Each speaker is provided a summary of participant feedback to facilitate developing additional skills as an educational presenter among peers.

 Mondays from 8-9 includes M&M and case presentations from all surgical specialties.
 M&M Conferences are scheduled when a 5th Tuesday occurs during a month — from 8 a.m. – 9 a.m.